People

 Research

-Our research focuses on biocatalysis, to learn from and mimic nature at the intersection of chemistry, biology and materials science.
-The overall goal is to establish fundamental chemical insight for supporting future renewable energy technologies, i.e. to develop efficient catalysts and new catalytic routes for energy conversion reactions based on abundant and cheap metals.
-Energy converting enzymes are capable of using earth-abundant metals in their active site to perform key chemical reactions (e.g. reduction of nitrogen to ammonia, oxidation/production of H2, and reduction of CO2 to CO and formate) in a very efficient manner.
-These reactions still represent big challenges for chemistry, and it is often difficult to synthesise catalysts with efficiencies similar to the natural enzymes for these energy conversion reactions.
+The research in the PRM lab focuses on biocatalysis, to learn from and mimic nature at the intersection of chemistry, biology, and materials science.
+The overall goal is to establish fundamental chemical insight for supporting future renewable energy technologies, i.e. to develop efficient (biohybrid) catalysts and new catalytic routes for energy conversion reactions based on abundant and cheap metals.
+Energy-converting metalloenzymes are capable of using earth-abundant metals in their active site to perform key chemical transformations, such as the activation of small molecules, e.g. N2, H2, CO, O2, in a very efficient manner.
+These reactions still represent big challenges for industry, and it is often difficult to produce synthetic catalysts with efficiencies and selectivity similar to the natural metalloenzymes.

-Our research combines the fields of biology, synthetic chemistry and physical chemistry to study energy converting metalloenzymes and understand the chemistry at their active site and the interplay between active site and protein matrix at the molecular level.
+The PRM lab combines the fields of biology, synthetic chemistry and physical chemistry to study energy-converting metalloenzymes and understand the chemistry at their active site.
 Solutions to the energy problem require a fundamental understanding of how energy conversion processes happen in nature and of what it takes to make catalytic systems with performances and efficiencies as high as the systems existing in nature (i.e. energy converting metalloenzymes), while maintaining the relative simplicity of a molecular catalyst or catalytic material.
-Thus, our lines of research are dedicated to translating the understanding of complex biocatalytic processes into catalyst design for technological applications.
+Thus, the research in the PRM lab is dedicated to translating the understanding of complex biocatalytic processes into catalyst design for technological applications.

-Metalloenzymes for energy conversion: study and exploitation of natural catalytic systems
+Metalloenzymes for energy conversion: study and exploitation of biocatalytic systems

-Diamond Light Source (UK), Max Planck Institute for Chemical Energy Conversion (Germany), Pacific Northwest National Laboratory (USA), SPring-8 (Japan), Bochum University (Germany), Uppsala University (Sweden), University of Nottingham (UK).
+Diamond Light Source (UK), Centre Laser Facility (UK), Max Planck Institute for Chemical Energy Conversion (Germany), Pacific Northwest National Laboratory (USA), SPring-8 (Japan), Bochum University (Germany), Uppsala University (Sweden), University of Birmingham (UK), University of Nottingham (UK), University of Oxford (UK), University of Essex (UK).

 Publications